ae-aydin/llm-medical-qa/chatbot_app/README.md

-# Chatbot Interface for the model
+# Chatbot interface for the model

+How to use:

+`py app.py`